cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 the engine becomes the standard in physiology modeling.

-During the first year of the project, our team made many important decisions regarding system architecture and the open source @ref License structure to ensure long-term use.
+During the first year of the project, our team made many important decisions regarding system architecture and the open source license structure (Apache 2.0) to ensure long-term use.
 Our system architecture was developed in a way that will make the system easy to extend for new models and external interfaces.
 The license structure allows for both open-source and proprietary applications to promote